 Best Overall: Panasonic NB-G110P FlashXpress Compact Toaster Oven

-What We Like: Easy to operate, two types of heating elements
+What We Love: Easy to operate, two types of heating elements

-What We Don’t Like: Not a non-stick surface
+What We Don’t Love: Not a non-stick surface

 The Panasonic FlashXpress is a great choice for people who want a little more pizzaz than a basic toaster oven but at an affordable price.
 Designed with retro flair, the 1300-watt machine is fairly compact and holds up to four slices of bread or a 9-inch pizza.